Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-Figure \ref{plots_experiments_median1} shows in the first two rows the relative error of Algorithm \ref{medoid_alg}, the method by \citet{crowdmedian} and the embedding approach, using both the GNMDS and the SOE algorithm, as a function of the number of provided input statements for $100$ points from a $2$-dimensional Gaussian $N_2(0,I_2)$ and $d$ being the Euclidean metric.
-Obviously, the embedding approach outperforms Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian} when dealing with only correct statements, that is $errorprob=0$, and embedding into the true dimension (top left).
-However, the superiority over Algorithm \ref{medoid_alg} almost vanishes when $errorprob=0.3$ and the dimension of the embedding is wrongly chosen as 5 (middle right).
-Note that Algorithm \ref{medoid_alg} consistently outperforms the method by \citeauthor{crowdmedian}.
-All methods show the same behavior with respect to the error probability (bottom row).
-Interestingly, the strongest incline in the error does not occur until the transition from $errorprob=0.6$ to $errorprob=0.7$. \\
+Figure \ref{plots_experiments_median1} shows in the first two rows the relative error of Algorithm \ref{medoid_alg}, the method by \citet{crowdmedian}, and the embedding approach, using the various embedding algorithms, as a function of the number of provided input statements and as a function of $errorprob$ (Noise model I) for $100$ points from a $2$-dimensional Gaussian $N_2(0,I_2)$ and $d$ being the Euclidean metric.
+Obviously, the embedding approach outperforms Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian} when dealing only with correct statements, that is $errorprob=0$, and embedding into the true dimension (1st row, 1st plot).
+However, it is not superior over Algorithm \ref{medoid_alg} anymore when $errorprob=0.3$ and the dimension of the embedding is chosen as five (2nd row, 1st plot).
+Algorithm \ref{medoid_alg} consistently outperforms the method by \citeauthor{crowdmedian}.
+All methods show a similar behavior with respect to $errorprob$ (2nd row, 2nd \& 3rd plot).
+Interestingly, the strongest incline in the error does not occur until the transition from $errorprob=0.6$ to $errorprob=0.7$.
+The bottom row of Figure \ref{plots_experiments_median1} also shows the relative error of the various methods as a function of the number of provided input statements, but here input statements were sampled according to the strategy Sampling II.
+Compared to the strategy of sampling statements uniformly at random without replacement from the set of all statements, Algorithm~\ref{medoid_alg} performs slightly worse, but we consider the difference to be negligible.
+The last plot of the bottom row shows the difference in the two sampling strategies: while in the uniform case, for all data points there is almost the same number of input statements comprising the data point, when sampling according to Sampling II there are data points for which this number is twice as large as for others (the plot is based on a total of 4500 input statements corresponding to the third measurement in the first and second plot of the bottom row).